ServiceNow Integration

 https://acme.service-now.com) - A service account (local ServiceNow user) for Autoheal to authenticate as

-- Read access to the tables you want the agent to use (CMDB, incident, problem, change_request, sys_user, sys_user_group, kb_knowledge)
+- Read access to the tables the agent queries (CMDB, incident, problem, change_request, sys_user, sys_user_group, kb_knowledge), and write access to the incident journal (

 Setup